Simon Amor

 Simon Daniel Edward Amor (born 25 April 1979) is an English rugby union coach and former player.
 Amor played in the scrum-half and fly-half positions for London Scottish and captained the England national rugby sevens team.
 He has been the head coach of London Scottish, England sevens, Hong Kong, and, as recently as 2020, was appointed defence-coach for the England rugby union team.

 Early life

 Amor was educated at Denmead Preparatory School, Hampton School, St. Mary's University College (Twickenham) and Cambridge University.
-At Cambridge he earned a blue playing in the 2000 Varsity Rugby Match for Cambridge University RFC against Oxford University RFC at Twickenham Stadium and went on to graduate with a degree in Management Studies.
+At Cambridge he earned a blue playing in the 2000 Varsity Rugby Match for Cambridge University RUFC against Oxford University RFC at Twickenham Stadium and went on to graduate with a degree in Management Studies.
 He also completed an MBA whilst playing professional rugby.

 Playing career

 Amor started his rugby career at London Irish where he played as a junior before joining the senior squad.
 During the summer of 2002, Amor signed a professional contract with Gloucester.
 He has previously played for Harlequins, London Irish, Blackheath, Coventry and the Rugby Lions.
 Whilst at Gloucester he was a replacement in the 2003 Powergen Cup Final in which Gloucester defeated Northampton Saints.

 In August 2002, Amor represented the England Sevens at the 2002 Commonwealth Games.He played again at the 2006 Commonwealth Games winning a silver medal.

 In 2003 he was part of the England squad to face the Barbarian F.C. at Twickenham.

 In December 2004, Amor was the inaugural IRB Sevens Player of the Year.
 Amor captained England to win the Hong Kong 7s four times.

 In August 2005, Amor was instrumental in Gloucester's victory at the Middlesex Sevens.

 In May 2006, Amor joined London Wasps, as replacement for their retiring scrum-half, Matt Dawson.

 In August 2006, Amor was the key playmaker in London Wasps's victory at the Middlesex Sevens.